-Robert W. Hite DISTINGUISHED LEADERSHIP AWARD
+Robert W. Hite Distinguished Leadership Award

 In 2008, Water For People announced the creation of a water and wastewater industry award named in honor of longtime volunteer Robert W. Hite, who was posthumously given the inaugural award.